 They further included audio clips online, just to show that it doesn’t always have to sound like a swearword.

 Twitter was a torrent of short messages whose authors inserted shortened links to a range of useful websites.
-Boston Globe newspaper.
+One was to an amazing selection of photos by the Boston Globe newspaper.

 Here’s what else you could find in social space online: